zhoulinhua0-star/rock-paper-scissors-game-java/README.md

 ## Project Overview

-This project is a simple console game where the player competes against the computer in Rock Paper Scissors.
+This project is a console game where the player competes against the computer in Rock Paper Scissors.
 The game supports multiple rounds and keeps track of the player's score.

 - **Language**: Java
 - **Type**: Console application